wesycool/thirdhtml/README.md

 # thirdhtml
-this is my third html
+This is my third html

+- next step will be to create an index.html file
+- our final step will be to add some bootstrap to that file